Wisconsin Court Records

 WisconsinCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on WisconsinCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-What is a Tort Case, and What does it Involve in Wisconsin?
+What is a Tort Case, and What Does It Involve in Wisconsin?

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state in which the person resides or was accused

 What is Wisconsin Tort Law?

-• Duty (responsibility): there is the duty of care that an alleged party owes the injured individual
+- Duty (responsibility): there is the duty of care that an alleged party owes the injured individual

-• Breach of duty: there was a failure of duty, leading to a breach
+- Breach of duty: there was a failure of duty, leading to a breach

-• Injury: Injury could be in the form of physical/ bodily harm, loss of property or value, or even life, as in wrongful deaths.
+- Injury: Injury could be in the form of physical/ bodily harm, loss of property or value, or even life, as in wrongful deaths.

 Torts may be a negligent, intentional, or absolute liability.
 Negligent liability is the result of carelessness, as is the case in medical malpractice.
 Intentional tort reflects willfulness from the offender in perpetrating the act.
 An example is false imprisonment.
 Strict liability is often the case in product liability where there is no intent, but the product is defective.